Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 ### Criteria object

-When the data list object is a primary object on your view, rather than a child list, you typically want to provide some filter criteria for the service operation, so that you don't retrieve the entire list, but only the relevant records.
+When a data list object is a primary object on your view, rather than a child list, you typically want to provide some filter criteria for the service operation, so that you don't retrieve the entire list, but only the relevant records.
 Such criteria are also usually specified by the users on the screen, and validated before running the search and retrieving the results.

 To hold the values for the search criteria, `DataListObject` has a special member `CriteriaObject`, which you can set to your custom data object, as shown below, and then bind its data properties to the fields on your search criteria panel.